REVANTSINGH01/Online-Learning-Mangement-System/README.md

 1. Open a terminal or command prompt.
 2. Clone the repository.
+3. All files of web development based present in WEBAPP folder in the repository.
-3. Navigate to the project directory.
+4. Navigate to the project directory.
-4. Step 2: Import Files in VSCode.
+5. Step 2: Import Files in VSCode.

 Step 2: Open VSCode.
 1. Go to File > Import....